-We currently support 21 High Hopes Scholars who attend colleges and universities throughout California and the nation.
-All students have a mentor from the Berkeley community to help them navigate the demands and challenges of college.
+Since 2008, we have awarded 168 High Hopes Scholarships totaling more than $2.69 million to Berkeley high school students attending colleges and universities throughout California and across the United States.
+All students work with our College Success Coordinator and a mentor from the Berkeley community to help them navigate the demands and challenges of college.

 Our students are a diverse and impressive group.
-They represent the many and varied ethnic and racial groups at Berkeley High School.
+They represent the many and varied ethnic and racial groups in Berkeley.
 Many are the first in their families to attend college and many are recent immigrants to the United States.
 They come from single-parent families and foster homes.
 They have had to deal with illness, poverty, unemployment and family dysfunction.
 Despite these challenges, they have excelled in school and are leaders in their communities.
 They are active in church and school groups, charitable activities and sports.
-Most of all, they show terrific promise and an overwhelming sense of hope for the future.
+Most of all, they show great promise and an overwhelming sense of hope for the future.
 They inspire all of us to reach beyond our circumstances and strive to be the best at whatever we do.

-As part of its new expanded emphasis on scholarships, the Berkeley Community Fund works with other programs, such as the Y Scholars Program, that help Berkeley public school students as early as 6th grade begin to envision, qualify for, and attain college admission Through these programs, we will identify and encourage Berkeley students to meet the eligibility requirements for the scholarships the Fund provides and to believe that a four-year college education is within their reach.
+As part of its emphasis on scholarships, the BCF works with college access programs such as Bridge, RISE, and the Y Scholars Program, that help Berkeley public school students as early as 6th grade begin to envision, qualify for, and attain college admission.
+Through these programs, we identify and encourage Berkeley students to meet the eligibility requirements for the scholarships we provide.

 Providing 4-year scholarships and mentoring support for academically talented and resilient Berkeley High School students.